tastyigniter/ti-ext-translate/docs/index.md

 ### Retrieving translations

 You can retrieve translations for the active locale by accessing the model attribute value.
-Here is an example of retrieving the `name` attribute of a `Category` model, assuming the active locale is set to `fr`:
+Here is an example of retrieving the `name` attribute of a `Igniter\Local\Models\Category` model, assuming the active locale is set to `fr`:

 ```php
 $category = Category::find(1);